-Complications of this procedure are rare; however, because it is invasive, they can happen.
+Complications of this procedure are rare; however, because it is invasive, they can happen:

 - Bleeding from the artery used for access (leg or wrist).
-This will be monitored closely by the nursing staff and treated by applying pressure. - Reaction to the dye this is rare.
-You will be encouraged to drink plenty of fluid following the procedure to help 'flush' the dye out of your system. - Irregular heartbeat, heart attack and stroke this occurs in less than 1 in 1000 people.
-Serious complications may result in death. - Occasionally scar tissue forms inside the stent/s, which causes narrowing and causes your angina symptoms to return.
+This will be monitored closely by the nursing staff and treated by applying pressure - Reaction to the dye.
+This is rare.
+You will be encouraged to drink plenty of fluid following the procedure to help 'flush' the dye out of your system - Irregular heartbeat, heart attack and stroke.
+This occurs in less than 1 in 1000 people.
+Serious complications may result in death - Occasionally scar tissue forms inside the stent/s, which causes narrowing and causes your angina symptoms to return.
 This is called 'restenosis'.
-This is rare and can be treated. - There is a small risk of a blood clot forming which could block the stent/s.
-To avoid this please continue taking your anti-platelet medication (Aspirin and Clopidogrel or Ticagrelor) for 12 months after the procedure, unless told otherwise by your doctor.
+This is rare and can be treated - There is a small risk of a blood clot forming which could block the stent/s.
+To avoid this, please continue taking your anti-platelet medication (Aspirin and Clopidogrel or Ticagrelor) for 12 months after the procedure, unless told otherwise by your doctor.

-What about after the procedure?
+What happens after the procedure?

-- You must have someone stay with you at home for the first 24 hours following the procedure if you are discharged the same day.
-If the procedure is more complex than planned, we may recommend that you stay in hospital overnight. - You will be expected to refrain from any physical activity for the first week after the procedure. - You must not drive for 1 week following the procedure, as per the DVLA. - Your Cardiologist will advise you when it is safe to return to work.
+- You must have someone stay with you at home for the first 24 hours following the procedure if you are discharged the same day - You will be expected to refrain from any physical activity for the first week after the procedure - Your Cardiologist will advise you when it is safe to return to work - You may not be able to drive for up to one week, depending on the procedure performed.

-What are the alternatives to PCI?
+What are the alternatives?